nanoporetech/DTR-phage-pipeline/README.md

 ## FAQs and tips

 ### *mamba*
+(NOTE: as of early 2024, conda has learned from mamba and is much faster.
+Mamba currently only provies a slight improvement.
+I'm leaving these instructions in case the balance shifts again.)

 The conda package manager is a powerful tool for replicating bioinformatics, but it can be slow for large envirnonments.
 If you find installing any of the environments is taking too long, try using [mamba](https://github.com/TheSnakePit/mamba).

 Mamba is a fast drop-in replacement for conda.
-It is still in development, but so far has proven to e useful.
+It is still in development, but so far has proven to be useful.
 Simply install in your base envirnoment:

 ```
 conda install mamba